The Timestamp of Timed Automata: Periodic Augmented Region Automaton

-The big factor in \ref{eq:nr_nodes} may be the period $L$, so let us compute a bound on it. $L$ is the LCM of the numbers $d(\pi)$, where $d(\pi) \leq MN$ since the duration of each node is bounded by $M$ and the length of a simple cycle is bounded by the number $N$ of nodes in $\ARRR(A)$.
+The largest factor in \eqref{eq:nr_vertices} may come from the period $L$, so let us compute an upper bound of $L$. $L$ is the least common multiple of the durations $d(\pi)$ of cycles that form a covering set of non-Zeno cycles.
+For each such cycle $\pi$, $d(\pi) \leq MN$ since the length of a simple cycle is bounded by the number $N$ of vertices in $\ARRR(A)$ and the time difference between two vertices along a path is at most $M$.
 Thus, a bound on $L$ is given by the least common multiple of $1,2, \ldots, MN$, which is by the prime number theorem

 as $MN \to \infty$.